panjan/vcr_presentation/vcr_presentation.md

 # How it works?

-- checking HTTP method and URI (and optionally body)
+- checks HTTP method and URI (and optionally body)
 - matchers for nondeterministic URIs
-- integrates with RSpec nicely

 # Time for a Demo

 # Why we used it?